epsilon537/boxlambda/docs/test-build-ym2149.md

 ### ST-Sound Test on Arty A7

-If you're running on WSL, check the [On WSL](https://boxlambda.readthedocs.io/en/latest/installation/#on-wsl) section.

 Hook up the Audio PMOD as described [here](pmods.md#audio-pmod).

 Hook up the MicroSD PMOD as described [here](pmods.md#microsd-pmod).